 What is the Editing Process Like?

 Your submission will be considered a first draft.
-It is the story itself, its connection to the theme, and your ability to submit a story appropriate to the topic that is considered most heavily.
+It is the story itself, its connection to the theme, and your ability to share a story appropriate to the topic that is considered most heavily.
 If you are accepted, then you’ll go through an editing process to pull forth the truthiest, juiciest parts of your story and get you ready for the stage.
-This involves a couple of thirty minute video conferences with Nicole Stewart during which she will ask you probative questions designed to stimulate your memory and flesh out the most relevant details of your story.
-In between each session, you’ll be expected to apply the notes given to you into an updated draft.
-Your draft will be finalized by the Friday before the Saturday rehearsal.
-It must read aloud at approximately 8 minutes.
+This involves several 30-60 minute video conferences with editor Nicole Stewart during which she will ask you probative questions designed to stimulate your memory and flesh out the most relevant details of your story.
+In between each session, you’ll be expected to apply the notes given to you into an updated draft with a maximum word count.
+Your draft will be finalized several days before the rehearsal.
+It must read aloud at approximately 8-9 minutes.

 What Happens at Rehearsal?

-At the rehearsal, you’ll meet the other storytellers, get acquainted with the space, receive training on how to best perform your story and get a chance to read your story aloud both for time and for notes on your delivery.
-On the night of the show you’ll read your story from the page.
+At the 4-hour mandatory rehearsal, you’ll meet the other storytellers over lunch then receive training on how to best read your story for an audience.
+The the group will engage in a physical and vocal warm-up.
+After a break, you will get a chance to read your story aloud.
+You will be timed and given feedback on your delivery.
+On the night of the show, you’ll read your story from the page.

-See which you respond to instinctively.
-There are a few ideas listed with each theme, but feel free to come up with your own unique take.
-Then strap yourself to a chair and spit your story out onto the page- sometimes this is the hardest part so turn off your internet connection, put on some music and/or light a candle, and dig into your memory to mine the best, most relevant parts of your life experience that resonate with the theme you selected.
+If you have an instinctive response to a theme, strap yourself to a chair and spit your story out onto the page.
+Sometimes this is the hardest part so turn off your internet connection, put on some music and/or light a candle, and dig into your memory to mine the best, most relevant parts of your life experience that resonate with the theme.

 Submissions may be sent in well in advance.
 You are encouraged to strike when the iron is hot- when inspiration finds you.
 But note that casting won’t be finalized until the dates listed under submission deadlines.
-In other words, if you submit a story in October for the March theme, don’t worry if you haven’t been notified one way or the other until late February.
+In other words, if you send in a story in July for the October theme, don’t worry if you haven’t been notified one way or the other until early September.